bshack/trndyModel/README.md

 modelColors.push(modelColor3);
 ```

-or add array data to the end of the stored array:
+or add multiple items to the end of the stored collection array:

 ```
 modelColor1.push([